kunlabora/event-sourced-magnum-sal/README.md

 Postpone creating domain classes as long as possible, purely rely on the `EventStream` instead.

 ## Tips
+Keep your events as fine-grained as possibble, and **always** in past tense.
 Start with determining the player order of a game with at least two players.
 Assume that the setup has been completed.
 Don't start with the town actions.
 Try to stall persisting state or creating other domain classes until you've implemented the _chain rule_.